liferay/liferay-docs/develop/tutorials/articles/message-bus/synchronous-messaging.markdown

 locked until it receives a response.
 You should therefore use synchronous messaging only in cases where it is absolutely necessary that a response is received before moving on.
 You can think of this as a sort of high priority read receipt for a message.
-This tutorial uses such a case to illustrate how you might go about setting up and using synchronous messaging between two portlets in a plugin project.
+This tutorial uses such a case to illustrate the steps required to set up and use synchronous messaging between two portlets in a plugin project.

 ![Figure 1: Synchronous messaging.](../../images/msg-bus-sync-msg.png)